Section Image

 Seasonal events and outdoor fun at Hope’s local parks and lakes

 With Hope’s gentle hills and open farmlands, there’s plenty of room for appreciating nature.
 Swayze Mill Park offers catch-and-release bass fishing and hosts the summer Fishing Derby, when residents come out for food, music and friendly competition.
-Every September, the park also hosts the annual town picnic that features games and food trucks.
+In September, the park also hosts the annual town picnic that features games and food trucks.
 At nearby Jenny Jump State Forest, visitors can cross-country ski, hike trails or enjoy a weekend camping trip.
 During the winter months, Ghost Lake and Mountain Lake are two popular spots for ice skating.
 The Land of Make Believe is an amusement park that has entertained local families since 1954.

-Small-town shopping and dining scene in Hope
+Small-town shopping and dining scene in Hope and Hackettstown

 Hope Bridgeville Road crosses through the small downtown area, past a toy store, antique store and coffee shop.
 “Hope Township has a really cute little downtown area,” Pickett says.
 “In the whole area, there’s a lot of history, and it really reflects the agricultural nature of the township.”
-The Inn at Millrace Pond is located what was once the Moravian Grist Mill, originally built in 1769.
-The inn’s restaurant is known for its rustic aesthetic and farm-to-table American cuisine.
-Groceries require a drive outside of the township; ShopRite, Walmart and other chain retailers are located in Hackettstown, about 10 miles away.
+Downtown is also home to Hope Historical Museum, which dates back to the 1820s and hosts monthly guest speakers and a Christmas Craft Market.

 Hope Township Elementary School and Belvidere High School

-Students may begin at Hope Township Elementary School, which serves kindergarten through eighth grade and earns a C-plus from Niche.
+Students may begin at Hope Township School, which serves kindergarten through eighth grade and earns a C-plus from Niche.
 It is within the Hope Township School District, which accepts applications for out-of-district transfers through the state’s school choice program.
 Students may then move on to B-minus-rated Belvidere High School in the Belvidere School District, about 10 miles south.
-High schoolers can take advantage of small class sizes with a student-teacher ratio of 13-to-1 and choose clubs including the Spanish National Honor Society, Ski Club or the Belvidere Singers.
+High schoolers can take advantage of small class sizes with a student-teacher ratio of 10-to-1 and choose clubs including the Spanish National Honor Society, Ski Club or the Belvidere Singers.

 Driving and commuting in Hope Township

 Hope is a car-dependent community with no public transit.
 Interstate 80 crosses the township, taking drivers about 60 miles east to New York City and about 9 miles west to the Pennsylvania-New Jersey state line.
-Hope is about 12 miles from emergency care at Hackettstown Medical Center and about 35 miles northeast of commercial air travel at Lehigh International Airport.
+Hope is about 12 miles from emergency care at Hackettstown Medical Center and about 35 miles northeast of commercial air travel at Lehigh Valley International Airport.

 Laura Copan